Alexander Skarsgård: 2020s: Continued success

 Skarsgård starred in The Stand, a CBS All Access miniseries based on the 1978 novel of the same name by Stephen King, portraying Randall Flagg, a charming demon.
 It ran from December 2020 to February 2021.
 He next starred in the 2021 monster film Godzilla vs. Kong, which earned positive reviews and commercial success.
 Skarsgård recurred during the third season of the comedy-drama series Succession as tech mogul Lukas Matsson, for which he received a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
 He portrayed Amleth in the epic film The Northman.
 Released in April 2022, the film garnered favorable reviews, with Richard Lawson of Vanity Fair deeming Skarsgård "a fine vessel for the film's opulent menace".
 In 2023, Skarsgård starred in the thriller Infinity Pool, and returned as Lukas Matsson for the fourth and final season of Succession.
 For his role as Matsson, Skarsgård was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2023.

 In 2025, he played the title role in the science-fiction comedy series Murderbot on Apple TV+, and stars as a sexually dominant gay biker in the British film Pillion.

+Skarsgård hosted the 1,000th episode of Saturday Night Live on 31 January 2026 with rapper Cardi B as the musical guest.

 Personal life

-Skarsgård is atheist.
+Skarsgård is an atheist, and a feminist.
 A football fan, Skarsgård supports Hammarby Fotboll, a club based in Stockholm, his birth city.
 In October 2010, he donated several autographed items to "Bajen Aid", the club's fundraising auction.
 In July 2011, he received an honorary degree from Leeds Metropolitan University, which he had attended.
-Skarsgård stated in 2018 that he is a feminist.

-Skarsgård was the Ambassador for the American team for a Walking With The Wounded fundraising event for wounded soldiers.
-He trekked to the South Pole against Team UK (Prince Harry, Ambassador) and Team Canada/Australia (actor Dominic West, Ambassador).
+Skarsgård was the Ambassador for the American team for a Walking with the Wounded fundraising event for wounded soldiers.
+He trekked to the South Pole against Team UK (Prince Harry, Ambassador) and Team Canada / Australia (actor Dominic West, Ambassador).
 A few days into the trek, it was decided that the competition part would be cancelled due to hazardous terrain and weather conditions, so the teams combined forces and continued together, and all three successfully reached the South Pole on 13 December 2013.

 Skarsgård lived in the United States for 20 years; first in New York, then in Los Angeles while he was filming True Blood for seven years until he moved back to New York.
 In 2023, he relocated to Stockholm, Sweden.

-Skarsgård has a son, born in 2022, with Swedish actress Tuva Novotny.
-Skarsgård lives in Sweden while Novotny lives in Denmark.
+Skarsgård has a son, born in 2022, with Swedish actress Tuva Novotny, who lives in Denmark.